 We can help support their health by building hand washing stations such as the one pictured here.
 This way, the students can have access to a pipe fed station to wash their hands regularly.

-There will be 3 stations that hold 500 litres of water as well as soap for the students to practice good hand hygiene.
+There are 3 stations that hold 500 litres of water as well as soap for the students to practice good hand hygiene.

 Proper hand washing instructions will also be posted (in Swahili) to ensure that the students are doing it properly.
 We even suggested they sing "Twinkle Twinkle Little Star" while washing to take their time.